 Coconut oil has been rightly touted as the Swiss army knife of health and personal care – it is suitable for almost everything!

 However, if you are not using high-quality Raw Organic Coconut Oil containing all the essential nutrients, you might as well not use it.

-I totally get it.
+I get it.
 It might be tempting to grab one of those bathtub-sized tubs of coconut oil to slather on your skin, especially when high-quality coconut oil is pricey compared to your typical (toxic) moisturizing lotion.

-- 2. Virgin: Virgin coconut oil is made from fresh coconut.
+2. Virgin: Virgin coconut oil is made from fresh coconut.
 Refined coconut oil is made from dried (cooked) coconut, called copra.
-The main difference in these two is that virgin retains a pleasant, tropical coconut smell, while retaining all of the many nutrients that can benefit your skin, such as vitamin E and antioxidants.
+The main difference between these two is that virgin retains a pleasant, tropical coconut smell while retaining all the many nutrients that can benefit your skin, such as vitamin E and antioxidants.
 That makes virgin coconut oil better for moisturizing your face and skin.
-It is pure, natural, and unprocessed.
-Because copra yields a brown, contaminated coconut oil, this type of oil has to be refined, bleached and deodorized, often using chemicals.
-This oil is used in most soaps and personal care products as “cocos nucifera”, or just “coconut oil”.
+In addition, it is pure, natural, and unprocessed.
+Because copra yields brown, contaminated coconut oil, this oil must be refined, bleached, and deodorized, often using chemicals.
+This oil is used in most soaps and personal care products as “cocos nucifera” or “coconut oil.
 No thanks.
 However!
 Many brands use the term Virgin, or Extra Virgin, which are just marketing terms.
-More important is the form of extraction and whether heat is applied during processing.
+More important is the extraction form and whether heat is applied during processing.

 The coconuts are cleaned with purified water, not chemicals, bleaches, chlorine, or other toxic chemicals.
 All the coconuts are inspected, and any spoiled coconuts are removed.
 All these make Kapuluan, which comes in a pretty tube that makes it easy to apply to your skin, the best beauty choice!